Nisseboy/2D-Raytracing/docs/editor.md

   * Tex: The wall texture
   * TileH: Whether or not to tile the texture horizontally so it doesn't stretch
   * TileV: The same but vertically
+* Segments:
+  * Flor: Z position of floor
+  * Ceil: Z position of ceiling
+  * FlorTex: Texture of the floor
+  * CeilTex: Texture of the floor
+  * TopTex: Texture above the ceiling when there's a height difference between segments
+  * TopTexTileH: Same as with the walls
+  * TopTexTileV: Same as with the walls
+  * BotTex: Same as TopTex but below the floor instead
+  * BotTexTileH: Same as with the walls
+  * BotTexTileV: Same as with the walls
+* Entities:
+  *

 There are a few buttons on the left side: